macnick/100-days-of-code/log.md

 # 100 Days Of Code - Log

+## Day 9: December 30, 2018

+**Today's Progress**: #R4D9 Started REACT at #freeCodeCamp.
+I am really excited with it.
+Today's kata: "Integers: Recreation One" #Codewars #100DaysOfCode #javascript.

+**Thoughts:** Rank 1,592 @ Codewars - 2 hours of study

+## Day 8: December 29, 2018

+**Today's Progress**: #R4D8 Finished the Sass Challenges at #freeCodeCamp.
+Daily JS practice with kata: "Node.js Intro", "Strip Url Params" #Codewars #100DaysOfCode #javascript.

+**Thoughts:** Rank 1,603 @ Codewars - 2 hours of study

+## Day 7: December 28, 2018

+**Today's Progress**: #R4D7 Started the Sass Challenges at #freeCodeCamp.
+JS practiced with kata: "Strip Comments" #Codewars #100DaysOfCode #javascript.

+**Thoughts:** Rank 1,621 @ Codewars - 2 hours of study

 ## Day 6: December 27, 2018

 **Today's Progress**: #R4D6 As of today I am a #freeCodeCamp supporter.
 A small token for my appreciation for Quincy and the friends at FCC.
-Daily practice with: "Super Secret Password Generator", "Format words into a sentence" & "Extract the domain name from a URL"  #Codewars #100DaysOfCode #javascript.
+Daily practice with: "Arithmetic Sequence!", "Extract the IDs from the data set" & "Sort the odd"  #Codewars #100DaysOfCode #javascript.

 **Thoughts:** Rank 1,633 @ Codewars - 1 hours of study